 On Their Debut Album, Stretch And Bobbito Are Taking 'No Requests'

-Adrian Bartos and Bobbito Garcia are a world-famous radio and club DJ duo known as Stretch and Bobbito.
-Their debut album, No Requests, is out today, and there's something undeniably cheeky about that title if you're a couple of DJs.
+Adrian Bartos and Bobbito Garcia are a world-famous radio and club DJ duo.
+They hosted a podcast from NPR called What's Good with Stretch and Bobbito.
+Today, their debut album, No Requests, is out — and there's something undeniably cheeky about that title if you're a couple of DJs.

 No Requests is full of songs from their past made new.
 Bartos and Garcia formed their own band of world-class musicians — dubbed the M19s — and together, redesigned every track.
 The result is a collection of songs that are fresh, but still familiar — maybe infused with different rhythms, but that largely keep the lyrics and the spirit of the originals intact.